Hybrid Smoothing for Anomaly Detection in Time Series: Analysis of Urban Water Treatment Facility Dataset

+The simulation study demonstrated that the hybrid elbow approach is not as robust to complex trends as the other new approaches.
+Here, we observe in the UWTF analysis that the elbow is prone to choosing models with a larger LASSO penalty parameter.
+In Figure \ref{penalty.comp}, we see a comparison of penalty parameter selection across across the hybrid AICc and elbow approaches and the Bayesian approaches on two cycles.
+The first is cycle 170 featured in Sections \ref{General Model} and \ref{bayes}.
+The second is cycle 446, which was identified by the hybrid AICc approach, missed by the hybrid elbow, and identified but below the threshold by the Bayesian approach.
+In all cycles that we checked, we observed the same triangle arrangement of the optimal penalty parameters, the elbow prioritizing simpler rough functions and the Bayesian approach settling on simpler smooth trends.

-Before setting a minimum size on disturbance identification, both the hybrid AIC and BHM approaches yielded a large number of false positives, roughly $400$ of the $3141$ normal cycles.
-Upon closer examination however, the models had identified entire months of anomalous data which had gone previously unrecognized by Denver Water staff.
-Many of these newly identified cycles have a subtle, sawtooth nature to their measurements that is only barely visible.
-Although small, this structure signifies less than ideal operation conditions and should be addressed (Figure \ref{zoomin}).
-This level of sensitivity speaks to the effectiveness of these methods, and also suggests the need to properly identify what level of disturbance signifies problematic behavior.
+Before setting a minimum size on disturbance identification, both the hybrid AICc and BHM approaches yielded a large number of false positives, roughly $400$ of the $3141$ normal cycles.
+Upon closer examination however, the models had identified entire months of subtle, odd behavior.
+These cycles are in addition to the originally identified $65$ cycles in our key.
+One such cycle can be seen in Figure \ref{zoomin}.
+Nearly all of these newly identified cycles have a subtle, sawtooth nature to their measurements that is only barely visible.
+These anomalies were inspected and determined to not be problematic, but their identification speaks to the effectiveness of this new method even on small discontinuities.

 When running on four cores on a MacBook Pro (13-inch, M1, 2020), the computation time required for analyzing cycles is seen in Figure \ref{comp time}.
 Overall, the hybrid approach is roughly twenty times faster than the BHM.
-Beside length of cycle, the main factor in computation time for the hybrid approach is the grid size of $\lambda$ and $\omega$; for the Bayesian GP approach the main factor is the length of the MCMC chains.
+Beside length of cycle, the main factor in computation time for the hybrid approach is the grid size of $\lambda$ and $\omega$; for the Bayesian GP approach, the main factor is the length of the MCMC chains.